gerbreown1/free-software/chapters/preface.md

 ## History
 This all started when I decided to create a blog site about the free software I have used.

-I read a book called **Blog a Book**.
+I then read a book called **Blog a Book**.
 This explained how to turn a blog into an ebook.

 I then discovered an ebook creation system called **Softcover** so I decided to turn those blog posts into an ebook.

 ## The reason for the blog and book.

 I hoped that by publishing this book that you, the reader, can get more use from your computer without spending a lot of hard earned income by purchasing expensive *closed source* software when there is **FREE** *open source* software available.

 ### Who produces *closed source* software?